 Answers To Common Inquiries

-Do I have to be military or law enforcement to train feudal Baguazhang/ Shaolin/ Tai Chi Chuan?
+Do I have to be military or law enforcement to train feudal Baguazhang/ Shaolin/ Bajiquan/ Tai Chi Chuan?

 Absolutely not, all levels of practitioners interested in factual martial art research, refined biomechanics, and traditional martial application are welcome.
 We are by appointment only and have a research-based approach to martial studies.
 Our organization's emphasis is on historical accuracy, yet applied in a way practical for contemporary life.
 The practitioners here range anywhere from physicians, PhDs, engineers, to retired Marine corps, Airforce, and film people.

 What should I expect from feudal kungfu training?
 How does the medieval approach to internal martial arts differ from the industry standard?